tusharsawant2427/laravelgdads/README.md

 ## How to use
 ### Install via Composer
-The recommended way to install Color Thief is through [Composer](http://getcomposer.org):
+The recommended way to install Laravel Gd Ads is through [Composer](http://getcomposer.org):
 ```bash
 composer require packitifotech/laragdads